Harsh-248/Python_projects/README.md

 - Run the script and interact with the assistant using voice commands.
 - Example command: `python voice_assistant.py`

+### 8. Typing speed calculator
+ **Description:**
+The Typing Speed Calculator is a Python application that measures how quickly and accurately you can type.
+It provides real-time feedback on your typing speed (words per minute) and accuracy (percentage of correct words) through a simple command-line interface.

+**Usage:**
+- Measure Typing Speed: Determine how many words you can type per minute.
+- Assess Accuracy: Check the percentage of correctly typed words.
+- Track Improvement: Use the tool periodically to monitor improvements in typing speed and accuracy.

 ## Setup and Installation

 ### Prerequisites